 Elon Musk isn’t the only person in the world who struggles with automotive supply chain logistics.
 The average automobile contains 20,000 parts from more than a dozen countries, and making sure those parts are available at any given time is one of the most complex management challenges in modern industry.

 Ever-shifting international trade policies, evolving safety and environmental regulations, escalating demand for electronic and autonomous vehicles, changing societal attitudes toward automobiles, global politics, and even cybersecurity issues—all play significant roles in the great auto supply chain puzzle.

 To find out which industry trends concern automotive supply chain professionals the most through 2025, Thomson Reuters has partnered with the Automotive Industry Action Group (AIAG) to survey supply chain stakeholders around the world.
-The first regional report from these surveys, The Future of the Automotive Supply Chain, addresses trends affecting the Asia-Pacific region (APAC), though many of the same issues and themes apply to other regions of the world.
+The first regional report from these surveys, The Future of the Automotive Supply Chain: Asia-Pacific, addresses trends affecting the Asia-Pacific region (APAC), though many of the same issues and themes apply to other regions of the world.

 Changes in international trade requirements and the logistics of electrification were listed as the top two trends expected to impact the automotive supply chain most over the next few years by the majority of APAC survey respondents.
 Global supply chains everywhere have been disrupted by volatile trade negotiations between the United States, China, South Korea, Mexico, and the European Union, creating uncertainties that make it difficult to plan for the future with any degree of confidence.

 You can download “The Future of the Automotive Supply Chain: Asia-Pacific” report here.